 We had a “gougère”, a traditional Burgundian accompaniment.
 It is a choux pastry with Comté cheese.
 Locals like it as well with a good kir, traditional apéritif of Burgundy (1 fifth of Crème de Cassis and white wine Aligoté).

-I highly recommend you take a Burgundy Wine Tour from Authentica Wine Tours with Emmanuel and ask to visit this fab spot so you, too, may taste all the flavors of the region in one sitting.
+I highly recommend you take a tour from Authentica Wine Tours with Emmanuel and ask to visit this fab spot so you, too, may taste all the flavors of the region in one sitting.

 All photos property of Weekend In Paris.
 Must obtain permission before use.